SoftwareAG/c8y-docs/content/edge/usage-bundle/connecting-cloud.md

    Click **Add data subscription** and provide the security code.
 Click **Submit** and accept the subscription.
 See [Enterprise Tenant > Using the data broker > Data subscriptions](/users-guide/enterprise-edition/#a-namedata-broker-subscriptionsa-data-subscriptions) in the *User guide*.

    You can now navigate to the Device Management application or the Cockpit application.
-You will find a new “virtual group” with a specific icon showing the forwarded devices.
+You will find a new "virtual group" with a specific icon showing the forwarded devices.
 The group will have the same name as your subscription.

 For more information about sending and receiving data in Cumulocity IoT, see [Enterprise Tenant > Using the data broker](/users-guide/enterprise-edition#data-broker).